Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 We're all familiar with the universally beloved bacon, but is it the same as pork belly?
 Can you use them in the same way?

-Let's look at what butchers and chefs define as the difference between pork belly and bacon.
+Let's look at what butchers and chefs define as the difference between bacon and pork belly.

 - This difference explains why pork belly is best roasted, while bacon is best fried.